Shidler, OK

 About Shidler, OK

-Shidler is a small community in Oklahoma with a population of 373 residents.
-The median household income is $68,553 per year, which is near the national average.
-The median age in Shidler is 43.6 years.
+Shidler is a small community located in Oklahoma with a population of 373 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $68,553 per year, which is 9% below the national median of $75,149.
+The median age of 43.6 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Shidler Ranks in Oklahoma